-- 4) On April 3, 2019, the Company announced that it closed the first tranche of a private placement of convertible debentures that raised gross proceeds of CAD\$1,929,000 (the "Debentures").
-The Debentures are unsecured, bear interest at 12% per annum, compounded annually with 1% payable at the beginning of each month and mature on April 3, 2021. - 5) On April 11, 2019, the Company announced that it entered into a definitive agreement with Espresso Capital Ltd. in which, through a credit facility agreement, Espresso Capital Ltd. will provide a bridge loan that grants the Company access of up to CAD\$6.6 million (US\$5.0 million). - 6) On April 23, 2019, the Company was advanced \$2,000,000 from Espresso Capital Ltd. under the terms of the credit facility agreement. - 7) On May 3, 2019, the Company closed the second tranche Debentures for gross proceeds of CAD\$1,460,000.
+- 2) On February 5, 2019 the Company announced that samples of its new, advanced Integrated Light Module (ILM), designed specifically for high-performance wind LIDAR and other environmentally-stressed applications, were made available and delivered to customers in April in limited quantities.
+The Company also announced the launch of its 1653 DFB laser and the 1650nm Fabry-Perot (FP) laser.
+The 1653 DFB laser is designed to target the methane gas sensing markets where the laser will provide a safer and more effective solution than competitive methods of detecting methane.
+The 1650nm FP laser is designed for test and measurement applications, targeting the OTDR (Optical Time-Domain Reflectometer) market where the equipment is used to detect faults and understand the losses along a given length of fiber-optic cable in networking and data communications systems. - On February 21, 2019 the Company announced that it had entered into an agreement with the highly-respected firm, Mill View Photonics, Inc. ("Mill View") to establish a collaborative design center in Ottawa, Ontario, Canada. - 4) On April 3, 2019, the Company announced that it closed the first tranche of a private placement of convertible debentures that raised gross proceeds of \$1,446,027 (CAD\$1,929,000) (the "Debentures").
+The Debentures are unsecured, bear interest at 12% per annum, compounded annually with 1% payable at the beginning of each month and mature on April 3, 2021. - 5) On April 11, 2019, the Company announced that it entered into a definitive agreement with Espresso Capital Ltd. in which, through a credit facility agreement, Espresso Capital Ltd. will provide a bridge loan that grants the Company access of up to \$5 million (CAD\$6.6 million). - 6) On April 23, 2019, June 26, 2019 and August 23, 2019, the Company was advanced an aggregate \$3,100,000 from Espresso Capital Ltd. under the terms of the credit facility agreement. - 7) On May 3, 2019, the Company closed the second tranche of Debentures for gross proceeds of \$1,089,552 (CAD\$1,460,000). - 8) On June 3, 2019, the Company closed the third tranche of Debentures for gross proceeds of \$642,908 (CAD\$862,000). - 9) On August 6, 2019, the Company closed the fourth tranche of Debentures for gross proceeds of \$416,666 (CAD\$550,000).